-A Background in Montessori and Dealing With Tragedy Led Our Tutor to Play Therapy
+How a Background in Montessori and Dealing with Tragedy Led to a Career in Play Therapy

 The Therapeutic Play SkillsQQI Level 6 course at Portobello Instituteallowslearners to gain insight into the world of play therapy from our qualified and experienced tutor, Aoife Kelly.

 This introductory course into the world of play therapy delivered over two Saturdays allows learners, generally from early years and SNA backgrounds as well as parents, to complete a missing piece of preschool education by filling in the gap of understanding and working with the child’s emotional development.